 Also known as a magic loop or magic ring.
 If you prefer not to use a magic circle, simply create a slip knot, chain two, and begin by placing your first round of stitches into the first chain.
-Pull tight on your tail to close the gap and continue with the pattern as written.
-Once you have worked a few more rows, weave your yarn tail back and forth on the underside to secure your piece and close any remaining gap.
+Pull tightly on your tail to close the gap and continue with the pattern as written.
+Once you have worked a few more rounds, weave your yarn tail back and forth on the underside to secure your piece and close any remaining gap.

 A note about counting stitches: